UnqGit/Number-Guessing-Game/README.md

 `Replayabilty`

 > Well number are random and there are a lot of messages which you might not discover on the first try...you can play again to find out :D

+# License
+> Use it however you wish just mention me (UnqGit or Vishesh) :D.

+> It is licensed under MIT.

 # me reading for Thanks